alisaiyed653/DevOps-project/README.md

 # DevOps-project
-Project to deploy a Dockerized Flask web application on AWS using Terraform, ECS, and CodePipeline.
+Project to deploy a Dockerized Flask web application on AWS using Terraform, ECS, and Jenkins.
 This setup showcases Infrastructure as Code (IaC) with Terraform, containerization with Docker, and CI/CD automation using AWS-native tools for a scalable cloud environment.
 ---

 ## Project Summary